Understand Facebook Insights: The 5 Numbers to Know

 It’s no surprise that Social Media Examiner found that, out of 3,720 mostly small businesses surveyed, only 42 percent are able to measure the ROI of their social media marketing efforts.
 Surely the small business owners who open shop looking forward to what the rest of us consider the nightmare of social analytics are few and far between.

-Small businesses in particular need to understand Facebook Insights because Facebook the platform most often used by small businesses to connect with customers, gain visibility, and promote their brands.
+Small businesses in particular need to understand Facebook Insights because Facebook is the platform most often used by small businesses to connect with customers, gain visibility, and promote their brands.
 Last year, Facebook claimed there were 40 million active small business pages on its platform.
 If only 42 percent of those businesses are measuring their ROI, that’s 16.8 million small business owners who are taking the time to market on Facebook and may not be getting enough—or as much as they could—out of it.

 So, how do you determine if your Facebook endeavors are working or just eating away at your marketing budget—without facing all those Excel sheets?